-National and local scholarships are available to CUNY students interested in study abroad or internships.
-In addition to what is listed, students are encouraged to see the CUNY colleges’ individual study abroad websites and scholarship offices for more sources that may only be available per campus.
-Also visit the Financial Aid: Find Your Scholarship site.
+National and local scholarships are available to CUNY students interested in study or internships abroad.
+In addition to these listings, check out the study abroad website of your college.
+Some colleges offer funding for study abroad to its students.
+Also visit CUNY’s Financial Aid: Find Your Scholarship site.

 The Benjamin A. Gilman International Scholarship Program provides awards of up to $5,000 for U.S. undergraduate students who are receiving federal Pell Grant funding at a two-year or four-year college or university to participate in study abroad programs of at least four weeks to any country not under a Department of State travel warning that takes place during the fall or spring semester.
 Check for the deadlines and timeline.